Matin-Iravani/CStats-Crypto-Tracker---Python/README.md

 ---

 - **Data Rate Limiting**: To avoid excessive API calls, the app only pulls data every 2 hours.
-If an update is attempted before this, the user is prompted to try again later. `NOTE` you can change this by chaning the value in `check_last_pulled_and_pull` function as shown below:
+If an update is attempted before this, the user is prompted to try again later. `NOTE` you can change this by changing the value in `check_last_pulled_and_pull` function as shown below:

 ```python
 if (time_now - last_pull_time) >= timedelta(hours=2):